actualmanx/Aion-Launcher-x64/README.md

 The Second download
 Will launch the 64 bit game and have the aion shop ingame same as launching from the gameforge launcher.

+TODO...
+chosose folder where Aion is installed as steam got popular